geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-11/meeting-transcript.md

 Yeah.
 Um, you understand why I moved that.
 I'm sick of the conda people complaining.
-That's like one of the biggest like first, first issues with tiny grad.
+That's like one of the biggest like first, first issues with tinygrad.

 **Chenyu** [00:15:50]
 Yeah.